Finding A Certain Soulfulness With Raycee Jones

-You and I both know that there is a certain soulfulness to do-ing; Raycee Jones, a Brooklyn-based singer/songwriter, demonstrates this oh-so-well.
-Her immense talent as a skilled vocalist + writer, paired with her knowingness to embrace forward motion is a match made in People Who Do heaven.
+You and I both know that there is a certain soulfulness to do-ing; Raycee Jones, a Brooklyn based singer-songwriter, demonstrates this so well.
+Her immense talent as a skilled vocalist and writer, paired with her ability to embrace forward motion is a match made in People Who Do heaven.
 We're so excited to share her story, talent, and reasons for do-ing

 Occupations, affiliations, and projects.